MONROE-PROJECT/Experiments/experiments/template/readme.md

     * ```docker logs [container runtime name]```

 ## Sample output
-Single line, pretty printed and added comments here for readability
+Pretty printed and with comments for readability
 ```
 {
     "Bytes": 30720000,